 Format of the Day

 The days is flexible to suit your desires and the prevailing weather conditions.
-We will meet at a time and place of your choosing (or 0900 at The Sir William hotel in Grindleford) to plan the day before heading out to the crag.
+We will meet at a time and place of your choosing (or 0900 at The Sir William hotel in Grindleford) to plan the day before heading out.

 The fee includes the use of all specialist equipment and training materials.